dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 WebExtensions
 -------------

-**WebExtensions** is the name of Firefox's extension architecture.
-The "web" part of the name hints at the fact that Firefox extensions are built using Web
+**WebExtensions** is the name of Datalus's extension architecture.
+The "web" part of the name hints at the fact that Datalus extensions are built using Web
 technologies: JavaScript, HTML, CSS, and to a certain extent the DOM.

 Individual extensions themselves often are referred to as *WebExtensions*.
 For